leapmotion/pyopticam/README.md

 pyopticam
 ================

 This repository contains yet another Python wrapper for the [Optitrack Camera SDK](https://optitrack.com/software/camera-sdk/) using [nanobind](https://github.com/wjakob/nanobind).
+It exposes a wide variety of camera manipulation functions, as well as GIL-friendly video and marker retrieval functions for use with `numpy`.

 Requires python >= 3.8.
-This has only ever been tested with Prime 13W's; different cameras may need some of the hard-coded resolution assumptions updated.
+This has only ever been tested with [Prime 13W](https://optitrack.com/cameras/prime-13w/)'s; different cameras may need some of the hard-coded resolution assumptions updated.

 Installation
 ------------